vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

 end
 ```

-### Step 6: Add Styles for Collaboration Cursor (Option)
+### Step 5: Add Styles for the Collaboration Cursor (Optional)

 Everything should be working by now.
-In this step the cursor was looking odd, so some [CSS](https://github.com/vikas-0/collab_demo/blob/main/app/javascript/App.css) can be add to make it look good.
+The cursor looked odd, so you can add some [CSS](https://github.com/vikas-0/collab_demo/blob/main/app/javascript/App.css) to make it look good.

-Finally you can run your rails server and it should be good to go once we add all missing piecies specially authorisation.
+Finally, you can run your Rails server.
+It should be good to go once you add all the missing pieces, especially authorization.

 ### Conclusion
 By following these steps, you should have a real-time collaborative editor up and running using Tiptap, Y.js, and Rails Action Cable.
-While we used Mantine for styling in this demo, you can customize the styling as per your requirements.
-This setup provides a robust foundation for building collaborative applications with rich text editing capabilities.
+While we used Mantine for styling in this demo, you can customize the styling to suit your requirements.
+This setup provides a robust foundation for building collaborative applications with rich-text editing capabilities.